roman-oberenkowski/smartcards/LabTpmWin.md

 9. Open run dialog (WIN+R), type `tpm.msc`
 10. Click `Clear the TPM`, read (there won't be another chance), press apprioprate button.
 11. The device restarts, how did it ask you to prove user presence?
-(VM-none)
+(VM-none) Why should a TPM reset be confirmed by user presence, and how to do it?
-12. Try to login again using your certificate.
+13. Try to login again using your certificate.
-13. Open device manager again, is something wrong?
+14. Open device manager again, is something wrong?
 Why?
-14. How to restore it?
+15. How to restore it?